davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 standard library will determine which crates are built instead.
 Otherwise, `build-std-crate` will default to "std".

+If `std` is to be built and Cargo is building a test using the default test harness then Cargo will also build the `test` crate.

 > [!NOTE]
 >
 > Inspired by the concept of [opaque dependencies][Opaque dependencies], the